pyinstaller/pyinstaller/doc/source/Manual.rst

 You can use the multipackage feature to bundle a set of executable apps so that they share single copies of libraries.
+You can do this with either one-file or one-folder apps.
 Each dependency (a DLL, for example) is packaged only once, in one of the apps.
-Any other apps in the set that depend on that DLL have an "external reference" to it, telling them to go find that dependency in the executable file of the app that contains it.
+Any other apps in the set that depend on that DLL have an "external reference" to it, telling them to extract that dependency from the executable file of the app that contains it.

 This saves disk space because each dependency is stored only once.
 However, to follow an external reference takes extra time when an app is starting up.
-Some of the apps in the set will have slightly slower launch times.
+All but one of the apps in the set will have slightly slower launch times.

 The external references between binaries include hard-coded paths to the output directory, and cannot be rearranged.